-Bellevue's Environmental Stewardship Plan has established a 40 percent tree canopy goal, and the City completes a tree canopy assessment every five to ten years to track performance.
-The most recent assessment was completed this year using 2019 data and found that Bellevue had 39 percent tree canopy cover.
-This represents a 2 percent increase over 2011.
+Bellevue's Environmental Stewardship Plan has established a 40% tree canopy goal, and the City completes a tree canopy assessment every five to ten years to track performance.
+The most recent assessment was completed this year using 2019 data and found that Bellevue had 39% tree canopy cover.
+This represents a 2% increase over 2011.
 While the overall trend is positive, four neighborhoods (West Bellevue, Wilburton, Newport, and BelRed) experienced net losses during this time.
-Net losses range from a 1 percent net decrease in total tree canopy coverage in BelRed and Newport to a 3 percent net decrease in West Bellevue and Wilburton.
+Net losses range from a 1% net decrease in total tree canopy coverage in BelRed and Newport to a 3% net decrease in West Bellevue and Wilburton.

-The City's regulations related to trees on private property and/or during development are in the LUC, specifically LUC 20.20.900, the Clearing and Grading Code (Chapter 23.76 BCC), and the Transportation Code (Chapter 14.06 BCC).
+The City's regulations related to trees on private property and/or during development are in the LUC, specifically 20.20.900 LUC, the Clearing and Grading Code, Chapter 23.76 BCC, and the Transportation Code, Chapter 14.06 BCC.
 In administering the current code provisions related to trees, the City has identified several opportunities to improve the function and clarity of these codes, and to capture more useful data on tree removal and retention.
-At this time, the proposed scope of the legislative item includes review and potential amendments in the LUC and the Clearing and Grading Code, but does not include the Transportation Code.
+At this time, the proposed scope includes review and potential amendments in the LUC and the Clearing and Grading Code, and does not include the Transportation Code.
 The proposed code amendments are summarized below.